 The program has improved the patient experience, according to 83 percent of environmental service managers who have implemented it at their facility.
 More than 700 healthcare facilities now participate in the program.

-Nominations for the Heart of Healthcare Awards are submitted each year by managers, supervisors, co-workers and members of departments in hospitals and long-term care facilities.
-The AHE Recognition Committee reviews all submissions and selects the winning applicants.
+Nominations for the Heart of Healthcare Award are submitted each year by managers, supervisors, co-workers and members of departments in hospitals and senior care facilities.
+The AHE Recognition Committee reviews all submissions and selects the winning applicant.